jsiegenthaler/homebridge-eosstb/README.md

 Initial investigations reveal that the change will need a large rewrite of the plugin.
 This may take some time.

+Please disable this plugin on your Homebridge until such time as I can issue a new version that works.

 ## Readme Applicability